marijn-qbaylogic/clash-shockwaves-testing/docs/howto/WAVEFORM.md

 - `translator` is the most important function, as it produces the data that is used to determine how bits in the VCD file get translated. `addTypes` and `addSubtypes` are used to register these values.
-This will be covered first.
+This will be covered at length.
-- `translate` and `translateBin` are for performing translations inside Haskell.
-  These use `pack` and `translator` by default, and don't need to be overwritten.
-- `hasLUT` and `addValue` exist to make LUT-based translations possible and are covered in the last section.
 - `width` is the bitwidth as reported by `BitSize` and should not be changed.
 - Similarly, `typeName` does not need to be changed, unless you are writing an instance meant to be used as a `derive via`.
 In that case, use: